kaujaj/Lendesk/readme.txt

 2) run npm start

 Future development
-To enhance security we can encrypt (hash) and save password and always compare hashed values.
+To enhance security we can encrypt (hash) and save password and always compare hashed values